Skip to main content

 Upcoming orders and reservations with shortages

-As soon as you log in, your dashboard shows a count of any upcoming opportunities that are orders or reserved quotations that have shortages on them.
+The dashboard displays a count of any upcoming opportunities, orders, or reserved quotations that have shortages.

-Click this tile to view a list of opportunities that you need to troubleshoot.
+Click this tile to view a list of opportunities that you need to review.

 Daily summary email

-Don’t forget you can get a count of your upcoming orders and reservations with shortages in your inbox everyday, along with other key information from your Current RMS system by turning on the daily summary email.
+You can get a count of your upcoming orders and reservations with shortages in your inbox every day by turning on the daily summary email.

 Shortage highlighting

-On orders and reserved quotations, product and services shortages are highlighted in red in the opportunity order view, making it really obvious where your shortages are.
+On orders and reserved quotations, product and service shortages are highlighted in red in the opportunity order view, making it obvious where your shortages are.

 Opportunities with shortages

-Wherever opportunities are listed throughout the system, you’ll see a red ⚠️ symbol next to the name of orders or reserved quotations with shortages.
+When Opportunities are listed in the system, you’ll see a red ⚠️ symbol next to the name of orders or reserved quotations with shortages.

 Prevent and deal with shortages